Exploring Oaxaca’s Markets

 Recommendations for a Market Tour

-For visitors to Oaxaca markets we have recommendations to make the most of your visit.
+For visitors to Oaxaca markets we have recommendations to make the most of your self-guided, responsible, delicious visit.

 Learn the lingo – Learn how to say ‘thank you’ in the local lingo.
 Oaxaca has 16 Indigenous groups and more than 100 languages.
 Here are a few greetings.